 2. To use the camera feature plug it into your laptop and make sure it is recognised and happy

-3. Startup RaceHQ v 3.21.62 or greater.
+3. Startup RaceHQ v 3.21.78 or greater here.
 This is found by clicking on the version number in the bottom right corner of your RaceHQ software and ticking the Beta option if it is not the current version

 4. Now that you have the camera plugged in and are using the correct version, it is time to do a test with the camera in pack mode.
 Click on pack race and Go race